DLARlab/HarnessingNaturalOscillationsRobot/README.md

 Press the '2' to return to the **FixedStand**.
 The program automatically creates a plot including front/hip position, joint angle, foot position, ground reaction force, motor torque, etc. After you close all the figures, you will return to the **FixedStand**.

 Go back to **FixedStand**, then press the ‘7’ key to switch the FSM from **FixedStand** to **Bounding_LIP**, which corresponds to the second control scheme in the paper.
-In this case, you don't need to press 'w' to accelerate the robot; the program will accelerate it by itself.
+In this case, you don't need to press 'w' to accelerate the robot.
+The program will accelerate it by itself.

 Go back to **FixedStand**, then press the ‘6’ key to switch the FSM from **FixedStand** to **Bounding_SLIP**, which corresponds to the third control scheme in the paper.
 In this case, you don't need to press 'w' to accelerate the robot.
 The program will accelerate the robot by itself.